DrAlexLiu/OctoPrint-PiNozCam/README.md

-Any Linux machine with Python 3.7+ — every Raspberry Pi from the Zero 2 W / Pi CM0 up, any ARM64 or x86_64 PC, and NPU boards like the **Orange Pi 3B**, **BIQU CB2**, Radxa ROCK 4D, LubanCat-4 and Radxa A733, plus Jetson Orin and qualified x86-64 NVIDIA/AMD Vulkan GPUs.
-PiNozCam finds the fastest option your board has on its own, and falls back to the CPU when there is nothing faster. *(No Windows, macOS, FreeBSD, or Android/Octo4a.)*
+Any Linux machine with Python 3.7+ — every Raspberry Pi from the Zero 2 W / Pi CM0 up, any ARM64 or x86_64 PC, and NPU boards like the **Orange Pi 3B**, **BIQU CB2**, Radxa ROCK 4D, LubanCat-4 and Radxa A733, plus Jetson Orin and x86-64 Vulkan GPUs.
+NVIDIA and AMD have been hardware-qualified; Intel uses the same vendor-neutral runner but remains provisional until it has completed the hardware qualification matrix.
+PiNozCam finds the fastest option your board has on its own, and falls back to the CPU when there is nothing faster.
+*(No Windows, macOS, FreeBSD, or Android/Octo4a.)*

 Rockchip users can verify the driver, runtime library and OctoPrint service permissions with the [Rockchip NPU setup checklist](docs/rockchip-npu.md).